 A benchmark is an established point of reference against which things can be measured and compared.
 In this case, the benchmark is municipal service delivery metrics over time.
-The information sets the stage for each municipality to identify trends, establish priorities, and effective positive change in the delivery of services to their residents.
+The information sets the stage for each municipality to identify trends, establish priorities, and effect positive change in the delivery of services to their residents.

-- It assists municipalities in sharing knowledge and best practices, and builds awareness of the value of collaboration
+- It assists municipalities in sharing knowledge and best practices and builds awareness of the value of collaboration

 - It identifies opportunities to improve service delivery and cost savings